bhicdurmaz/markdown-portfolio/_includes/01-name.md

-Replace this with your name, and include a header.
+# Betul Hicdurmaz Portfolio
+## with Python, MATLAB and R codes imlemented for Data Science topics.